rgomma/sql-project/README.md

 ## Notebooks
-Links to the notebook and a description of the notebook's purpose data_collection.ipynb https://github.com/rgomma/sql-project/blob/main/data_collection.ipynb used to web scrape baseball-reference and import datasets into aws rds mysql server sql_analysis.ipynb https://github.com/rgomma/sql-project/blob/main/sql_analysis.ipynb perfomed my analysis with sql inside a jupyter notebook
+Links to the notebook and a description of the notebook's purpose data_collection.ipynb https://github.com/rgomma/sql-project/blob/main/data_collection.ipynb Used to web scrape baseball-reference and import datasets into aws rds mysql server. sql_analysis.ipynb https://github.com/rgomma/sql-project/blob/main/sql_analysis.ipynb Perfomed my analysis with sql inside a jupyter notebook.
 ## Future Improvements
 Would have collected data from more than 1 year and aalyzed more advanced stats to see if they provided a better insight.